VectorInstitute/pmc-data-extraction/openpmcvl/granular/README.md

 ## **3. Subcaption Extraction**
-> **Code:**  `subcaption.py & subcaption.sh` <br>
+> **Code:**  `subcaption.ipynb | subcaption.py & subcaption.sh` <br>
 > **Input:**  PMC metadata in JSONL format <br>
 > **Output:**  PMC metadata in JSONL format with subcaptions <br>

 - Extract subcaptions from captions.
 - Keep original caption if the caption cannot be split into subcaptions.

 While this pipeline works, its slow as it goes through API calls one by one.
-There is a tutorial notebook using a batch API call to speed it up.
+There is a notebook (`subcaption.ipynb`) using batch API calls to speed it up.
 It's highly recommended to use the notebook instead of this script.
 <br><br>